particlespace/real-estate-data-platform-starter-template/README.md

-# Reale Estate Data Platform Starter 🚀
+# Real Estate Data Platform Starter 🚀

 A simple starter template for a real estate data platform built on Particle Space